MartianMadman/RFA_Madmod/Readme.txt

 -Removed exo flinch and landing animations because they slow down the players movement.
 -Removed bigger clips and rapid blast upgrades since they are useless with this mod.
 -Tweaks to aim_drift.xtbl and weapon_firing_patterns.xtbl.
-(REVERTED)-Attempted to improve the AI of the aliens again.
+-Attempted to improve the AI of the aliens again.
 -Tweaked difficulty.xtbl and ammo.xtbl again.
 -Fixed more odd and out of place shadows.
 -Doubled magnet gun pull radius.